Skip to main content

 Home equity investment vs. invoice financing

-A home equity investment lets you access the equity you’ve built in your home and gives you cash in exchange for a share of the home’s future value in as little as three weeks.1 You can use the money toward whatever your business needs, without the hassle of interest or monthly payments.
+A home equity investment lets you access the equity you’ve built in your home and gives you cash in exchange for a share of the home’s future value in as little as three weeks.1 You can use the money toward whatever your business needs, without the hassle of monthly payments.

 Tap into your equity with no monthly payments.
 See if you prequalify for a Hometap investment in less than 30 seconds.